skhiggins/ra_guide/README.md

 #### Compiling the .bib file

 Sometimes Better BibTeX's automatic update can cause the .bib file to compile improperly.
-If you found the .tex displaying the cite keys instead of the proper "author(year)", please try the following stpes:
+If you found the .tex displaying the cite keys instead of the proper "author(year)", please try the following steps:
 1. Make sure you have installed the `biber` package
 2. Run `$ biber <name of the main .tex document without ".tex">`, e.g. `$ biber PriceComparisonTool` through command line inside the folder that includes your main .tex document.
 3. Compile the .tex again.